ThatCoolCoder/weather/README.md

 # weather
-A small weather program to learn to use Imgui (or maybe some other ui lib).
+A small weather program to learn to use c++ with Imgui (or maybe some other ui lib).
+Or maybe to learn Java gui.